-Delivering a feature seems more valuable than delivering a task completion that resonates with people.
-This is what I call the Product / Experience dilemma and is especially present in technology focused companies.
-The empathy triangle between user, product and business is off center.
-If we want to humanize software we need to design software that’s better for humans and better in interacting with humans.
+Today, delivering feature seems more valuable than facilitating the desired outcome.
+This is what I call product-centered design and is especially an issue in technology focused companies.
+The empathy triangle between the user, product, and business is off-center.
+If we want to humanize software we need to design software that’s better for humans and more pleasant to use by humans.

-Design strategy is all about empathy, insight & creativity.
+Stellar UX is all about empathy, insight & creativity.
 Yet, I don’t see emotions being used in our daily design efforts.
-Perhaps this is normal, because emotions are very hard to distinguish or even be aware off.
-I believe designers are already using emotion / empathy in their design work, but not so concious as I am proposing.
+I believe designers love to use emotions and empathy in their design work, and emotion mapping gives them a tool to do so.

 The list of positive and negative emotions – included in this e-book – make us aware of the broad spectrum of emotions.